 Fabrics discharge with different chemicals depending on the type of fabric and what it was dyed with.
 Some dyes won't discharge at all, or only with very dangerous chemicals, which we don't want to carry because of safety issues.
-Also, discharging rarely returns fabric to its original color or white.
+Also, discharging rarely returns the fabric to its original color or white.
 Some blacks, for example, will only discharge to a nice reddish brown color, while others will go to a very pale tan.
 The moral of the story is test test test!
 Work in well-ventilated areas, and use our Multi Gas/Vapor cartridges for the Deluxe Dust Mask for added protection as the discharging chemicals give off strong Ammonia fumes, or you have the chlorine fumes with the bleach.
-We carry several books with good information on discharging such as:

 Thiourea dioxide is also a reducing agent.
-It is used to remove most fiber reactives (such as Dharma's Procion dye), as well as some direct dyes and acid dyes.
-It is especially useful on cellulose fabrics, since it is used in conjunction with Soda Ash.
+It is used to remove most Fiber Reactive (such as Dharma's Procion dye), as well as some direct dyes and acid dyes.
+It is especially useful on cellulose fabrics since it is used in conjunction with Soda Ash.
 It is sometimes used on silks or wool, but one should always keep in mind that Soda Ash is harmful to those fibers, and they should be neutralized with vinegar afterward.

-Thiourea dioxide is usually used as a discharge bath, for removing the color from a whole piece.
+Thiourea dioxide is usually used as a full immersion bath for removing the color from a whole piece of fabric.
 It is therefore sometimes very handy for correcting dyeing "mistakes", or lightening a fabric for over-dyeing.
 A dyed fabric can be tied into a pattern or design as in Tie Dye or Shibori, then put in the discharge bath for interesting effects.

 A typical recipe for 1 lb of fabric:

 A non-reactive pan, like stainless steel or enamel (NOT aluminum, iron, etc)

 2 Gallons of water